 Changes to Level 2 BTEC

-As well as the new assessment rules outlined above, the big change to Level 2 specifically related to the introduction of external assessment (an exam) for core units.
+As well as the new assessment rules outlined above, the big change to level 2 specifically relates to the introduction of external assessments (an exam) for core units.
 Up to 25% of a BTEC course can be externally assessed, varying from an online exam to a written paper - these will be under exam conditions.